MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.DeviceManagement.Actions/Invoke-MgBetaTroubleshootDeviceManagementVirtualEndpointCloudPc.md

 ## SYNOPSIS
 Troubleshoot a specific Cloud PC.
 Use this API to check the health status of the Cloud PC and the session host.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Invoke-MgTroubleshootDeviceManagementVirtualEndpointCloudPc](/powershell/module/Microsoft.Graph.DeviceManagement.Actions/Invoke-MgTroubleshootDeviceManagementVirtualEndpointCloudPc?view=graph-powershell-1.0)

 ## SYNTAX